pdshah77/Python_Scripts/README.md

 **FirstRepeatingChar.py** : Program to Find First Repeating Character in a String

 **Display_Character_Count.py** : Program to Display Count of Distinct Characters in a Given String

+**ThreeDigitAPGP.py** : Program to Find Three Digits Number whoes Digits transversing from Left to Right creates a Arithmetic Progression or Geometric Progression.